 Learn more about what happens to your bank accounts when you die →

 Without a will, you can’t choose who you’d like to benefit from your estate.
 This means you can’t leave money to a charity you care about, you can’t leave any gifts to close friends and you can’t set aside money to cover the cost of care for your furry family members.
 Your estate will be distributed using provincial laws that have very little flexibility.
-While individual cases may be handled differently, the following breaks down the typical default procedure for distributing your estate if you die intestate by each province (after your debts are paid):
+While individual cases may be handled differently, the following breaks down the typical default procedure for administering and distributing your estate if you die intestate by each province (after your debts are paid):

 Dying Without A Will In Ontario